jmkristian/AREDN-dnsmore/client/README.md

 That node and all the computers connected to it will be able to resolve DNS names via the servers listed in data/etc/dnsmore.conf.
-(The connected computers were already configured to query the node, and now the node is configured to relay queries to other servers.)
+(The connected computers were already configured to query the node, and now the node is configured to forward queries to other servers.)

 As usual, you can't upload the .ipk file if the node is an active tunnel client.
 To handle this, disable the tunnel client, upload